nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide
 Welcome to CorkyNotes!
 CorkyNotes is a desktop app for managing your tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CorkyNotes can get your task management done faster than traditional GUI apps.
+Enjoy!

 ![Screenshot](Ui.png)